 The constitution provides for freedom of conscience, thought, and religion, including the right to worship and to practice one’s religion.
-It forbids infringement on an individual’s freedom to choose or change his or her religion and prohibits discrimination based on belief.
-Parliament may limit religious practices in the interest of defense, public safety, health, public order, or for the protection of the rights and freedoms of others.
+It forbids infringement on an individual’s freedom to choose or change one’s religion and prohibits discrimination based on belief.
+Parliament may limit religious practices in the interest of defense, public safety, health, public order, or for the protection of the rights and freedoms of others, but there were no such actions reported during the year.
 The constitution refers to “an abiding respect for Christian values” in its preamble; however, there is no state-established religious body or official religion.

-The practice of Obeah is illegal; those caught practicing it or attempting to intimidate, steal, inflict disease, or restore a person to health through the practice of Obeah may face a sentence of three months in prison.
-This law is traditionally unenforced.
-There were no prosecutions during the year.
+The practice of Obeah, an Afro-Caribbean belief system with some similarities to Voodoo, is illegal.
+Those caught practicing it or attempting to intimidate, steal, inflict disease, or restore a person to health through the practice of Obeah may face a sentence of three months in prison.
+According to Royal Bahamas Police Force officials, this law is inconsistently enforced.

 The publication and sale of any book, writing, or representation deemed blasphemous is punishable by up to two years in prison; however, opinions on religious issues “expressed in good faith and in decent language” are not subject to prosecution under the law.
 This law is traditionally unenforced.

 The law does not require religious groups to register, but they must legally incorporate to purchase land.
 There are no legal provisions to encourage or discourage the formation of religious communities, which have the same taxation requirements as profitmaking companies if they incorporate.
-Incorporation requires religious groups to follow the regulations applicable to nonprofit entities, requiring the “undertaking” of the religious organization to be “without pecuniary gain” and to maintain a building for gathering.
+To incorporate, religious groups follow the regulations applicable to nonprofit entities, requiring the “undertaking” of the religious organization to be “without pecuniary gain” and to maintain a building for gathering.
+In accordance with VAT legislation, religious organizations seeking VAT exemptions must register with the Ministry of Financial Services, Trade and Industry, and Immigration and apply on a case-by-case basis for exemptions.

 The law prohibits marijuana use, including for religious rituals.